superjohan/windowrememberer/README.md

 # WindowRememberer

-The goal is to create a simple system tray app that can easily save and restore window positions, since Windows is ridiculously bad at it.
-An app for this purpose may exist already.
-If I find one that doesn't suck, I'll probably just stop working on this app.
+WindowRememberer is a simple system tray app for Windows that lets you save and restore window sizes and positions.
+This comes in handy when a e.g. a game changes the resolution and all your windows are suddenly all screwed up.

+Tested on Windows 10.

 The name may change.
 I couldn't think of anything better.